-All classes begin at 7:30AM with SMART START and end at 2:30PM.
+All teachers will greet their scholars at 7:45AM with SMART START and end at 2:30PM.
 Faculty members will be available for parental conferences upon appointment.
 At the end of the school day, all scholars should leave promptly.
 Scholars who are consistently not picked up on time will be referred to the proper authorities.
 If a scholar is left after 3 P.M. they will be sent to the Afterschool Program where you will be responsible for payment.
 Scholars must not be left unsupervised on school grounds.